 Through this program, grants are awarded to support conservation and restoration activities that benefit key species and their habitats along the coast of the Gulf of Mexico.
 In addition to the Gulf of Mexico, SMHP supports projects in the North Slope and North Aleutian Basin in Alaska through the Alaska Fish and Wildlife Fund.

 Funding priorities for this program include:

-- Restoring oyster reefs to protect coastal marsh and wetlands, and to increase oyster and associated fish and wildlife populations
+- Restoring oyster reefs to protect coastal marsh and wetlands, and increasing oyster and associated fish and wildlife populations;

-- Protecting, restoring or creating critical coastal wetland habitat for shorebirds, waterbirds, and waterfowl
+- Protecting, restoring and creating critical coastal wetland habitat for shorebirds, waterbirds and waterfowl;

-- Conducting applied research in targeted geographies of coastal Alaska to enhance understanding of important coastal ecosystems and improve management strategies
+- Conducting applied research in targeted geographies of coastal Alaska to enhance understanding of important coastal ecosystems and improve management strategies; and

 - Providing information and hands-on restoration opportunities to expand awareness and appreciation for the natural resources of the Gulf of Mexico and Alaska.